 To the degree that the Eiffel Tower can fall over and land upon the Arc de Triomphe in Paris.

 10-Minute Retirement: Gary after the retaliatory attack on the Panama Canal, which he blames himself for.

-It seems that Parker and Stone are a bit more "ha ha only serious" than they originally let on, there.
-You can see the same speech given by another libertarian luminary, Bill Whittle.
+It seems that Parker and Stone are a bit more "ha ha only serious" than they originally let on; you can see the same speech given by a conservative blogger, Bill Whittle.
 He calls it TRIBES, and the three groups are "sheepdogs (protect sheep, attack wolves)", "sheep (protected by sheepdogs, attacked by wolves)" and "wolves (attack everyone)", respectively, but it's the same basic idea.

-This is also the standard justification offered by Americans, (especially the military) whenever they are criticised for the country's imperialistic behaviour.
-Namely, that no matter how bad some might consider the American government, somewhere, there's always someone else who's worse; and that while said government's behaviour is a long way from perfect, it at least allows the rest of the planet to continue to survive in some manner, which would be considered uncertain if another country attained said imperial state.
+This is also a standard US response to accusations of imperialism: Namely, that no matter how bad some might consider the American government, there's always someone worse; and that while said government's behavior is a long way from perfect, it does allow the rest of the world to continue on in relative normalcy, which would be considered uncertain if another country gained preeminence.

 Unintentional Period Piece: All of the events that the film mocks were very recent when it was released, and though it's only been 9 years old, it's already so 2004 it hurts.
 One can only imagine what it'll seem like 20 years from now.

 What the Hell, Hero?: Most of the team's reaction to Gary coming back after his 10-Minute Retirement.
 The F.A.G. also gets in on this from time to time, and Gary points out that they're sometimes right.

 Wimp Fight: Fight scenes consist of two marionettes flailing arms and limbs for about ten seconds before one of them abruptly stops moving and the other declares victory.